Pattern matching: Primitive patterns

 Here, the first n is a single variable pattern, which will match absolutely any argument and bind it to name n to be used in the rest of the definition.
 In Haskell (unlike at least Hope), patterns are tried in order so the first definition still applies in the very specific case of the input being 0, while for any other argument the function returns n * f (n-1) with n being the argument.

 The wildcard pattern (often written as _) is also simple: like a variable name, it matches any value, but does not bind the value to any name.
 Algorithms for matching wildcards in simple string-matching situations have been developed in a number of recursive and non-recursive varieties.

 Tree patterns

 More complex patterns can be built from the primitive ones of the previous section, usually in the same way as values are built by combining other values.
-The difference then is that with variable and wildcard parts, a pattern doesn't build into a single value, but matches a group of values that are the combination of the concrete elements and the elements that are allowed to vary within the structure of the pattern.
+The difference then is that with variable and wildcard parts, a pattern does not build into a single value, but matches a group of values that are the combination of the concrete elements and the elements that are allowed to vary within the structure of the pattern.

 A tree pattern describes a part of a tree by starting with a node and specifying some branches and nodes and leaving some unspecified with a variable or wildcard pattern.
 It may help to think of the abstract syntax tree of a programming language and algebraic data types.

+Haskell

 In Haskell, the following line defines an algebraic data type Color that has a single data constructor ColorConstructor that wraps an integer and a string.